nuclio/nuclio/docs/reference/function-configuration/code-entry-types.md

   image: mydockeruser/my-func:latest
 ```

+<a id="func-source-code-entry-types"></a>
+## Function source-code entry types

+Use either of the following methods to provide the function source code:

+- Set the `spec.build.functionSourceCode` configuration field to the function's source code, encoded as a Base64 string.
+This implies the `sourceCode` code-entry type.
+See [Encoded source-code string code-entry type (`sourceCode`)](#code-entry-type-sourcecode).
+- Set the `spec.build.path` configuration field to a URL for downloading a function source-code file.
+See [Source-code file code-entry type](#code-entry-type-codefile).

 <a id="code-entry-type-sourcecode"></a>
-## Embedded-source code-entry type (`sourceCode`)
+### Encoded source-code string code-entry type (`sourceCode`)

-Set the value of the [`spec.build.functionSourceCode`](/docs/reference/function-configuration.md#spec.build.functionSourceCode) function-configuration field to the function's source code, encoded as a Base64-encoded string, to build the function image from this code.
+Set the [`spec.build.functionSourceCode`](/docs/reference/function-configuration.md#spec.build.functionSourceCode) function-configuration field to the function's source code, encoded as a Base64-encoded string, to build the function image from this code.

-> **Note:** When the `spec.build.functionSourceCode` field is set and the `spec.image` isn't set, the implied code-entry type is `sourceCode` and the `spec.build.codeEntryType` field is ignored.
+> **Note:** When `spec.build.functionSourceCode` is set and `spec.image` isn't set, the implied code-entry type is `sourceCode` and `spec.build.codeEntryType` and `spec.build.path` are ignored.
 When `spec.image` is set, `spec.build.functionSourceCode` is ignored.
 See [Determining the code-entry type](#code-entry-type-determine).

-> **Dashboard Note:** To configure embedded function source code from the dashboard, select `Edit online` from the **Code entry type** list (default), and then edit the code in the unnamed function-code text box, as needed.
+> **Dashboard Note:** To configure the function source code from the dashboard, select `Edit online` from the **Code entry type** list (default), and then edit the code in the unnamed function-code text box, as needed.
 > When you select to deploy the function, the source code will automatically be encoded as a Base64 encoded string.

 <a id="code-entry-type-sourcecode-example"></a>
-### Example
+#### Example

 ```yaml
 spec: